1.1 Information We Collect

 1.5 With Whom We Share Information

 3. Access and Correction BRM Institute strives to keep your personally identifiable information accurate.
 We will provide you with access to your information, including making every effort to provide you with online or telephone access to your data so you may review, update or correct your personal information.
 To protect your privacy and security, we will also take reasonable steps to verify your identity before granting you access or enabling you to make corrections.
 If you are a BRM Institute Professional Member, you can access your personal information by logging into the BRM Institute Online Campus and selecting the option to edit your profile.
-You may also request a change in your personal information by contacting us via email, or by calling +1.888.848.3012.
+You may also request a change in your personal information by contacting us via email.

 4.1 BRM Institute is committed to ensuring the security of your personally identifiable information.
 To prevent unauthorized access or disclosure, maintain data accuracy, and ensure the appropriate use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online, in accordance with all applicable laws in the countries in which we do business.
 We use data encryption technology to help protect against the loss, misuse or alteration of your sensitive credit or debit card information.
 We use Secure Sockets Layer (SSL) technology, which creates an encrypted connection between you and our systems for the transmission of any credit or debit card information you input online, and we use encryption protection for any payment authorizations for transactions we request through any channel.
 If we collect your credit card or debit card information, it is transmitted over an encrypted secure channel directly to the credit card processing service and is not stored on our systems.